Everyone's talking about plagiarism issues.

 To avoid plagiarism, once academic papers are submitted to the Office of Examinations and Recognition Services, they will undergo a plagiarism scan.

 The JKU has created an Ombuds Office to address informal conflict resolution and proper scientific practice in regards to the guidelines listed below.
-The Ombuds Office is maintained by three members (one member per faculty of study) who have been appointed by the rector for a period of three years.
+The Ombuds Office is maintained by five members who have been appointed by the rector for a period of three years.